starburstdata/ih-hackathon-2025/examples/agents_ux/video_games_sales_assistant_with_amazon_bedrock_agents/sam-bedrock-video-games-sales-assistant/README.md

 To use the agent in the front-end application, you need to **create an Alias of your agent**.
 After you have prepared a version for testing purposes, go to your **Agent Overview** and click on **Create Alias** so that you can use the alias point.

-You can now follow the tutorial "[Getting Started with Amplify Video Games Sales Assistant](../amplify-video-games-sales-assistant-sample/)" to deploy the front-end application.
+You can now follow the tutorial [Getting Started with Amplify Video Games Sales Assistant](../amplify-video-games-sales-assistant-sample/) to deploy the front-end application.
 The tutorial will ask you for your your alias along with the other services that you have created so far.

 ## Cleaning-up Resources (optional)